farhatnadim/ComputationalMath/Formal_Mathematics/Logic.md

 #check(P → Q) -- Prop
 ```

-let us do two exercies with implication also by introducing the `intro` keyword.
+let us do two exercies with implication also by introducing the `intro` and the `apply` keyword.

 Exercise 1 : Assume we know that Q is true.
 We want to prove the P -> Q is true .
-From the definition of implication above for P-> Q to be true we need Q true and P true hence the intro keyword which introduce the proposition that p is true and then we use exact to close the argument
+From the definition of implication above for P-> Q to be true we need Q true and P true hence the intro keyword which introduces the proposition that P is true and then we use exact to close the argument

 ```lean
 -- Assume `Q` is true.
 Prove that `P → Q`.